lloydchang/politok/UPSTASH_SETUP.md

 ### "Rate limit exceeded" (429)
 - Very unlikely with Upstash's 10K/day limit
 - If it happens: Data queues locally and retries
+- If it happens: Data queues locally and retries
 - App continues working (local-only mode)

+## Sync Strategy

+We use a **Fetch on Mount** strategy for global statistics (followers, likes, views), similar to TikTok's approach.

+- **Behavior**: Stats are fetched once when the app/component loads.
+- **Updates**: Local interactions (your likes/follows) update optimistically and instantly.
+Global counts from other users update only on app restart or page reload.
+- **Reasoning**: This prioritizes battery life and performance over real-time accuracy.
+Constant polling (e.g., every 60s) drains resources and is unnecessary for this type of engagement metric.

 ## Debugging Tools